 John Paul, Pray for Us

 He wasn’t the great condemner many wanted him to be.
-Instead, he searched for the distorted truth at the core of modern errors and recovered it.
+Instead, he searched for the distorted truth at that core of modern errors, and recovered it.
 He answered Marxism and Madison Avenue with the same message: “Work was made for man, not man for work.”
 He answered the sexual revolution with a revolution in Catholic thought about the beauty and necessity of authentic sexual expression.

 Just as the Church was being mocked as something that only the elderly bothered with anymore, he gathered the largest crowds in the history of the planet at his World Youth Day events — even as a frail old man.